ABOUT

 CO-DIRECTORS

-NIKKI LAM is an artist, curator and producer based in Narrm.
-Working primarily with moving images, performance and installation, her work explores hybridity often through studies of memory, time and representations, as well as the ephemeral medium of video.
-Born in Hong Kong, Nikki's work deals with the complexity of migratory expressions within and beyond the concept of diaspora.
-With an expanded practice in writing, exhibition and festival making, Nikki is currently co-director of Hyphenated Projects, curator-at-large at The Substation, and a board member at NETS Victoria.
+NIKKI LAM︎︎︎ is an artist, curator and producer (Hong Kong/Narrm).
+Working primarily with moving images, her work explores hybridity and memory through the contemplation on time, space and impermanence.
+With an expanded practice in writing, exhibition and festival making, she is currently co-director of Hyphenated Projects, curator-at-large at The Substation, and a board member at NETS Victoria.
 She has been the Artistic Director of Channels Festival alongside many hybrid roles in the arts including at ACMI, Next Wave, Footscray Community Arts Centre and Peril Magazine.
-Nikki is currently undertaking a PhD (Art) at RMIT University.
+Nikki holds an Executive Master of Arts from The University of Melbourne and is currently undertaking her practice-led PhD research at RMIT University.

 mentor